Death and state funeral of Winston Churchill: Reactions and tributes

 Sir Winston will be mourned all over the world by all who owe so much to him.
 He is now at peace after a life in which he created history and which will be remembered as long as history is read.

 Johnson, hospitalised at Bethesda Naval Hospital with influenza, issued an official statement, saying:

 WHEN THERE was darkness in the world, and hope was low in the hearts of men, a generous Providence gave us Winston Churchill.

 As long as men tell of that time of terrible danger and of the men who won the victory, the name of Churchill will live...

 He is History's child, and what he said and what he did will never die.

 He also ordered flags throughout the United States flown at half-staff to pay tribute to America's first honorary citizen through the day of the funeral.
 This was also the first time that the American flag was flown at half-staff for a foreign leader.

 Other tributes

 Other world leaders who joined in the tributes included former British prime ministers Clement Attlee, Anthony Eden, Harold Macmillan, and Alec Douglas-Home, French President Charles de Gaulle, Soviet Premier Alexei Kosygin, former US presidents Harry S. Truman and Dwight D. Eisenhower, and Pope Paul VI.
-Brazilian President Humberto de Alencar Castelo Branco declared three days of mourning across Brazil.
+Brazilian President Humberto de Alencar Castelo Branco declared three days of national mourning, with flags flown at half-mast throughout Brazil.